Larry-Cui/notebook/docs/immigration/810/weekFourNotes.md

         - [ ] Using narrow questions to determine the core legal issue involved
         - [ ] Asking multiple questions about different topic areas
         <br>**Cochran discusses the importance of ensuring that you have gotten everything of value on a particular area before moving on (p.
 60).
 He calls this approach "data mining" which implies drilling down until all valuable information has been extracted.**

+??? note "4.2 Temporary Resident Status"

+    1. Melissa is a citizen of Cambodia.
+She would like to visit her sister in Canada for one (1) month.
+She applied for and was granted a Temporary Resident Visa (TRV) that is valid from September 1st, 2021 to November 15th, 2021.
+Although she has planned this trip for a while, the only flight into Canada she could get has her arriving on November 15th, 2021.
+Is Melissa allowed to be granted entry to Canada?
+        - [x] Yes – The TRV is still valid and thus, she can request entry.
+        - [ ] No – The TRV is no longer valid and thus, she cannot request entry.

+    2. A person can work in Canada without a Work Permit (WP).
+        - [x] True
+        - [ ] False
+        <br>**A person with a study permit can work off campus for maximum 20 hours per week.**

+    3. When is a Study Permit not required to study in Canada?
+        - [x] when the entire course or program is 6 months or less in duration (and not part of a longer program)
+        - [ ] Individuals from an eTA required country don’t need a study permit because they are Visa-exempt
+        - [ ] When the individual is seeking to study at a non-DLI institution
+        - [ ] Anyone completing a Ph.D program doesn’t need a study permit as the government is seeking to fill Canada’s knowledge gap

+    4. Temporary resident visa - Process: a TRV application should include (check all that apply):
+        - [x] country specific documents
+        - [x] Family information form IMM 5645 or IMM 5707
+        - [ ] Family information form is not needed if family is not travelling to Canada
+        - [x] Document checklist
+        - [x] Government application fee of $100 CAD
+        - [ ] No photo is required
+        - [x] Electronic visa application specific photo
+        - [ ] Application for Permanent Resident status IMM0008
+        - [ ] Government application fee of $155 CAD
+        - [x] Application for Temporary Resident Visa IMM5257
+        - [x] Bank statement or other financial records to demonstrate sufficient funds for their stay in Canada

+    5. If an FN simply wants to visit, what's the first thing you should consider?
+        - [ ] Length of stay – as this will determine what documents are needed
+        - [x] Nationality – as this will determine what, if any, documents are needed for entry Canada
+        - [ ] Processing time – as this will affect how long the FN can stay in Canada
+        - [ ] Reason for visit – as this will determine whether or not the Officer will allow the person to enter Canada

+    6. If a Temporary Resident Visa (TRV) allows a person to enter Canada as a Temporary Resident and stay up to six (6) months, unless otherwise indicated by a CBSA Officer, then what is a Visitor Record?
+        - [ ] A Visitor Record is a status document that is issued to a foreign national who was unable to obtain a Temporary Resident Visa (TRV).
+        - [x] A Visitor Record is a status document issued to a foreign national to extend or limit their stay in Canada, and/or to specify conditions of their stay.
+        - [ ] A Visitor Record is the notation in the Global Case Management System (GCMS) that records the date, time and place of the applicant’s entry to Canada.
+        - [ ] A Visitor Record is a status document that is issued to a foreign national who is inadmissible to Canada.

+    7. Temporary Resident Requirements.
+Match the items to proper category
+          1. eTA National:
+            - This individual must pay $7 for their application
+            - This individual gets an email that verifies the 5-year validity of their authorisation
+            - This process is only needed if the person is flying into Canada
+          2. TRV required National:
+            - This individual must pay $100 with their application
+            - This individual gets a counterfoil pasted into their passport
+            - This individual must complete an IMM 5257 application form
+          3. Exempt from a TRV and eTA:
+            - A Permanent Resident of Canada would like to enter Canada
+            - No fee is required for this national to enter Canada and visit
+            - An individual from a visa-exempt country is taking a boat to Canada

+    8. Shamina is a citizen of the Bahamas.
+She has been granted Temporary Resident status as a visitor by the CBSA officer at the border.
+While at the border, the CBSA officer reminded her that her eTA is set to expire in two (2) months.
+Shamina was thankful for the reminder and told the officer that she only wanted to visit for three (3) weeks.
+Her sister is in Canada on a valid Study Permit and is attending Queen’s University to study chemistry.
+How long is Shamina authorised to stay in Canada?
+Select the best answer.
+        - [x] She is permitted to stay in Canada for **up to 6 months** or as otherwise indicated by an officer.
+        - [ ] She is permitted to stay in Canada for up to three (3) weeks.
+        - [ ] She is permitted to stay in Canada for two (2) months, as her eTA will expire.
+        - [ ] She is permitted to stay in Canada for up to six (6) months.

+    9. Temporary resident - Process.
+Identify from the list below what other supporting documents you would collect and submit on behalf of your client? (mark all that apply)
+        - [x] Evidence of employment in home country to demonstrate reason for return
+        - [x] Bank statement or other financial records to demonstrate sufficient funds for their stay in Canada
+        - [ ] Gym membership to demonstrate good health
+        - [x] Invitation to Canada or details about the reason for the visit
+        - [ ] Photos of house pets to demonstrate reason for return
+        - [ ] Marriage certificate

+    10. A Temporary Resident can be a visitor, student or worker.
+Depending upon the foreign national's citizenship and admissibility, a Temporary Resident Permit (TRP), a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA) may also be required.
+In light of this, which of the following statements is **false**:
+        - [x] A business visitor to Canada is not a Temporary Resident.
+        - [ ] A Study Permit holder is a temporary resident who is authorised to study in Canada.
+        - [ ] A person who has been authorised to work in Canada has the same obligations as temporary residents.
+        - [ ] A person who seeks Temporary Resident status must meet the eligibility requirements for the category under which they have applied.